 Please note, there are two separate doctoral psychology internships at Kennedy Krieger Institute.
 If you are looking for Behavior Psychology/Neuropsychology, please visit their page.

 Individual and Cultural Diversity:

 The program recognizes the importance of cultural and individual differences and diversity in the training of psychologists.
 Our training programs follow Kennedy Krieger Institute’s policy, as an equal opportunity employer, of commitment to diversity at all levels.
-The internship training program welcomes and encourages qualified individuals to apply and enter on the basis of demonstrated ability, performance, and merit and embraces cultural and individual differences including but not limited to age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, veteran status, and socioeconomic status.
+The postdoctoral training program welcomes and encourages qualified individuals to apply and enter on the basis of demonstrated ability, performance, and merit and embraces cultural and individual differences including but not limited to age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, veteran status, and socioeconomic status.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: